openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 {{DELIVERYPOLL}} specs.

 ### Stream Configuration Metadata {#delivery-meta}
-Each delivery method is identified by a URI, specified below by the "method" metadata.
+Each delivery method is identified by a URI, specified below by the "delivery_method" metadata.

 #### Push Delivery using HTTP
 This section provides SSF profiling specifications for the {{DELIVERYPUSH}} spec.

-method
+delivery_method

 > "urn:ietf:rfc:8935"

-endpoint_url
+url

 > The URL where events are pushed through HTTP POST.
 This is set by the Receiver.
 If a Reciever is using multiple streams from a single Transmitter